 In other words, sometime around 2024/2025 OTT revenues will overtake Pay-TV revenues.

 The OTT TV Platform paradigm shift

 This represents a significant moment.
-‘Paradigm shift’ is an often-abused term, but the degree of change which OTT has brought to the business of distributing content cannot really be described any other way.
-It has shifted not just the goalposts but the whole playing field, with a host of high profile services launching in the last few months alone
+‘Paradigm shift’ is an often-abused term, but the degree of change that OTT has brought to the business of distributing content cannot really be described any other way.
+It has shifted not just the goalposts but the whole playing field, with a host of high-profile services launching in the last few months alone

 Essentially it is a technology whose time has come.
 Companies offering OTT services are able to do so on the back of technological change sweeping through multiple industries, from the smartphone and tablet that enable the portability of content, to the growth of broadband networks fast enough to guarantee QoS for high-quality video signals, to the advent of the cloud and the ability to scale computing power and server capacity to meet demand.
 And the way that these technologies intersect with socio-economic forces on a national and international scale has led to the development of five distinct OTT niches.